MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-company-method-sessionsettings.md

 The name of the company that is set in the SessionSettings object.

 ## Example
 This example creates a SessionSettings object that is populated with the current client user's personalization data, and then calls the COMPANY method to change the company to 'MyCompany'.
-Finally, the REQUESTSESSIONUPDATE method sends a request to the client to abandon the current session and start a new session that will use the new company.
+Finally, the REQUESTSESSIONUPDATE method sends a request to the client to abandon the current session and start a new session that uses the new company.
 This example requires a SessionSettings data type variable.

 ```
 var